Now you might ask yourself, “Why does my dog eat my pads?”

-By sniffing, they can know things about your diet, your health, and your menstrual cycle.
-If your dog licks your period blood off your pad, it can be a sign of curiosity and wanting to know more about you.
+If your dog licks your period blood off your pad, it can signify curiosity and them wanting to know more about you.

-Dogs eat a lot of strange things.
-They won’t hesitate to consume all sorts of things out of the garbage bin, and that includes sanitary pads.
+They won’t hesitate to consume all sorts of things from the garbage bin, including sanitary pads.

 This scent of decaying blood attracts a dog, and he wants to eat the entire pad.